achri19/SWOT_Coasts/README.md

 ```

 ## Configuration files
-CSVs of AOIs and bounding boxes will be read into the first two workflows below:
+CSVs of point and area **Areas of Interest (AOIs)** that simply input to some of the functions.
+Templates are provided and users are encouraged to enter their own AOIs into the csv:

    - *aoi_template.csv* contains rows for areas of interest: aoi, minx, miny, maxx, maxy
    - *point_template.csv* contains rows with individual points: name, aoi, latitude, longitude

-A demo location (Amerada Pass in the Atchafalaya Riva, Louisiana) is included.
-Users are encouraged to add their AOIs and individual points to each CSV to download and process SWOT data for their study areas
+Templates are provided and include a demo location (Amerada Pass in the Atchafalaya Riva, Louisiana).
+Users are encouraged to add their own area and point AOIs to each CSV to download and process SWOT data for their study areas.

 # Workflows